MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/12/devtools-120.md

 ![Explain with Copilot in DevTools](./devtools-120-images/copilot-error-explanation.png)

 This feature is enabled by default, starting with Microsoft Edge 120.
-See blog post: [Navigate the unexpected: using Copilot in Edge and DevTools](https://blogs.windows.com/msedgedev/2023/12/14/navigate-the-unexpected-using-copilot-in-edge-and-devtools/).
+See the blog post: [Navigate the unexpected: using Copilot in Edge and DevTools](https://blogs.windows.com/msedgedev/2023/12/14/navigate-the-unexpected-using-copilot-in-edge-and-devtools/).

 If you don't see the feature, you might need to enable it.
-To enable this feature, follow the steps in [Enable the features](../../../experimental-features/copilot-explain.md#enable-the-features) in _Explain DevTools Console errors and source code using Copilot in Edge_.
+To enable this feature, follow the steps in [Enable the features](../../../experimental-features/copilot-explain.md#enable-the-features), in the article _Explain DevTools Console errors and source code using Copilot in Edge_.

 If you have any questions, comments, or feedback about the feature, please leave a comment in the GitHub Issue: [\[Feedback\]\[Experiment\] Explain errors, warnings, and source code in the Console and Sources tools](https://github.com/MicrosoftEdge/DevTools/issues/203).